MORaHo/Go-Baduk-Weiqi/README.md

 ## Description

 This is a game of Go made with pygame.
 The game is played on the same board by two people, with alternating picks for moves.
-The engine is quite simple but follows all the rules of the game, including blocking a ko fight from occuring and blocking suicide
+The engine is quite simple but follows all the rules of the game, including blocking a ko fight from occuring and blocking suicide.
+NOTE: This not an a Go AI, any AI for this that I would develop would be on a different repository.

 ## Requirements
 Python since it's a python game and pygame which can be downloaded in command line with: